Licensing of HMOs

 Note: A household can be a single person or certain members of the same family who live together.
-The Private Sector Housing team can provide guidance on what constitutes a family.
+The Housing Standards team can provide guidance on what constitutes a family.
 For more details please see the Housing Act 2004, Section 258.

 The fee for an HMO Licence application is currently £948.

 The public register of HMO Licences that have been issued is available to view.